 Healthmail, secure clinical email, is a service that allows health care providers to send and receive clinical patient information in a secure manner.
-The initial implementation of Healthmail was for general practitioners (GPs) and their support staff however it is also now available to Community Pharmacies and Nursing Homes.
+The initial implementation of Healthmail was for general practitioners (GPs) and their support staff however it is also now available to Community Pharmacies, Nursing Homes and Optometrist Practices.
 Using Healthmail, patient identifiable clinical information can be shared with colleagues in the HSE, Voluntary Hospitals plus a number of other health care agencies nationally.
 Healthmail is configured to be easy to use and will improve electronic communication for the benefit of patients and clinicians.

 Although GPs used structured electronic messages for many years to get laboratory and radiology results from hospitals and send electronic referrals to cancer services, they did not have a secure clinical email service.
 The limitations of normal email meant they could not include patient identifiable clinical information in their communications with clinicians such as public health nurses and hospital consultants.
 This limited the interactions with their clinical colleagues to face-to-face, phone, fax or letter.

 Healthmail supports the secure exchange of clinical information at the point of care.
 Launched in November 2014, it is a private, bounded, secure email service based in the Mater Hospital data centre.
 GPs can access their Healthmail accounts on desktops, laptops, tablets and smartphones and can easily share patient data.
 GPs get an @healthmail.ie account and the Healthmail servers are securely connected, using Transport Layer Security (TLS) with mail servers in the HSE and Voluntary Hospitals.
 A number of health agencies are securely connected to Healthmail, creating a private bounded secure trusted network of clinicians.